zenoss/zenosslabs/docs/zenpack_standards_guide.rst

 * Same major version of operating system
 * Same architecture (i.e. i386 or x86_64)

-All files including documentation must be delivered to customers in a Parature ticket.
+All files including documentation must be delivered to customers in a ZenDesk ticket.